ST FRANCIS LEPROSY GUILD

 • Donate

-• Wishy
+• Lottery

 Picture

 Due to the stigma of being called "a leper", a law was passed in Brazil in 1995, ruling that leprosy should always be referred to by its scientific name, Hansen’s Disease.
-Despite this ruling, the individuals below have asked not to be identified in any photographs and we have used acronyms instead of their real names.
+Despite this ruling, the individuals below have asked not to be identified in any photographs, and we have used acronyms instead of their real names.

 Carlos (22, lives at home in the Purus River area, Amazon.)

 Carlos was only 10 years old when he became worried about his fingers.
 He lived in a rural area with his family, with little access to medical care.
 He hid his symptoms from his family as he had been in contact with people with leprosy.
 There was no regular school, and Carlos instead helped his family to obtain food and water.
 He had pain in his arms and fingers then his little fingers became atrophied (meaning that they could not move).
-His symptoms were discovered during a routine check up visit, and he was diagnosed with leprosy.
+His symptoms were discovered during a routine check-up visit, and he was diagnosed with leprosy.

 Carlos was frightened that his fingers would have to be removed and that he would be rejected by others.
 But he was given both treatment and physiotherapy by Dr Tony and her team, and crucially enrolled in school.
 Therefore he could be educated and build a future for himself.
-Carlos stayed in the centre for about four years, and still they bring food to his home.
-They also provide moral support and self care advice.
-Without them, Carlos says “I would have lost my fingers and hidden in the forest and disappeared for fear of rejection”.
+Carlos stayed in the centre for about four years, and they still bring food to his home.
+They also provide moral support and self-care advice.
+Without them, Carlos says, “I would have lost my fingers and hidden in the forest and disappeared for fear of rejection”.
 Now, Carlos simply wants to take care of his family.

-Hansen's Disease has a cure!
+Hansen's Disease has a cure!"

 Adriana (25, lives at home in the Purus River area, Amazon.)

 During the first two years of treatment, Adriana received weekly home visits and baskets of food from the team.
 They still support her with food and self-care.
 Without them, Adriana simply states that she would have lost her daughter.
-And now, she wants to care for her family, and give back by helping the leprosy programme.
+And now, she wants to care for her family and give back by helping the leprosy programme.

 That it (Hansen’s Disease) has a cure, and that we do not have to be rejected”